-NICHOLAS II (1868-1918).
-Last tsar of Russia and the eldest son of Alexander III.
+NICHOLAS II (1868-1918) Last tsar of Russia and the eldest son of Alexander III.
 He ascended the throne in 1894 and declared in his accession speech to the Tver Zemstvo that he intended to preserve the autocracy.
-In 1905, however, he granted a constitution providing for the establishment of a legislative assembly (duma) (q.v.), following the humiliating defeat of Russia in the war with Japan (1904-05).
-After the outbreak of the First World War, Nicholas acted as commander in chief of the armed forces.
-His wife Tsaritsa Alexandra (q.v.) had come under the influence of Rasputin (q.v.) and she in turn influenced the tsar.
-This lost Nicholas the support of the aristocracy, his rational allies.
+In 1905, however, he granted a constitution providing for the establishment of a legislative assembly (duma), following the humiliating defeat of Russia in the war with Japan (1904-1905).
+After the outbreak of World War I, Nicholas acted as commander in chief of the armed forces.
+His wife Tsaritsa Alexandra had come under the influence of Rasputin and she in turn influenced the tsar.
+This lost Nicholas the support of the aristocracy, his natural allies.
 He abdicated at the beginning of the February Revolution.
 He was later banished to Siberia and was shot by the Cheka on Lenin's orders, together with his family.
 Alexandrov, Victor, The End of the Romanovs, 1966.
 Bing, E. J. (ed.), The Secret Letters of the Last Tsar, 1938.
 Charques, Richard D., Twilight of Imperial Russia: The Reign of Tsar Nicholas II, 1965.
+Ferro, Marc, Nicholas II: The Last of the Tsars, 1991.
 Frankland, Noble, Imperial Tragedy, 1961.

-Massie, R. K., Nicholas and Alexandra, 1969.
+Massi, R. K., Nicholas and Alexandra, 1969.
+Radzinsky F. The Last Trage: The Life and Radzinsky E., The Last Tsar: The Life and Death of Nicholas II, 1992.
 Vulliamy, C. E. (ed.), The Letters of the Tsar to the Tsaritsa, 1929.
+NIEMAN See Neman River.